jliujack/yellowcake/content/posts/2021-08-16-debt-collection-how-to-get-your-money-back-legally-in-china.md

 Since the litigation procedure can be costly and time consuming, it might be a good option to send a lawyer’s letter to the other party, especially for the deal with a small amount of money.
 Please however noted that the drawback of lawyer’s letter is the recipient might be aware of the upcoming claim.
 Therefore, you might consider whether to send the lawyer’s letter depending on the circumstances of your case.

-We have prepared a post regarding the details of lawyer’s letter, please check: Lawyer's Letter: Resolving Your Dispute in China .
+We have prepared a post regarding the details of lawyer’s letter, please check: Lawyer's Letter: Resolving Your Dispute in China.

 **IV.
 Litigation**